uq-eresearch/thales/doc/thales-install-guide.md

 - [Ruby Version Manager (RVM)](https://rvm.io)

+For an example of how to setup these required software on Fedora 18, see [Installing software on Fedora].

 Installation
 ------------

 ### Common to both development and production installations

-1. Install the required software: Git, PostgreSQL, Ruby and Bundler.
-See [Installing software on Fedora] for an example of how to do this.

 1. Obtain a copy of the application:

         git clone https://github.com/uq-eresearch/thales.git

-2. Change into the directory:
+2. Change into the project directory:

         cd thales